Graph Neural Networks: The Hidden AI Breakthrough Powering the Future of Drug Discovery

 Key outcomes include:

-- Massive cost reduction through fewer wet-lab experiments
+- Massive cost reduction due to fewer wet-lab experiments

-- Higher success rates for potential drug candidates
+- Higher probability of success for drug candidates entering clinical trials

 Real-World Applications Already Transforming Biotech